 A Foolish Critic Named David Waite http://www.sjcrothers.plasmaresources.com/Waite.html

-Reality can be said to be that which agrees with our 5 senses.
+Reality is often thought to be that which agrees with our 5 senses.

-These senses can sense macroscopic matter and forces and, with the aid of microscopes and telescopes, even microscopic and supergalactic matter and even motion, but not associated forces.
+These senses enable us to perceive macroscopic matter and forces and, with the aid of microscopes and telescopes, even microscopic and astronomical matter and motion of matter, but not associated forces.

 Although we can feel macroscopic forces, we cannot see them.
 We cannot see the mathematical constructs we call force fields—gravitational and electromagnetic.